<< Back

 September updates !!!!!!!!!! #septembergurls

 Hello Litterbug nation.
-This month I turned 22 and moved across the world!
-These are fitting occasions for the inaugural newsletter.
-I am doing this for a few reasons: 1. to catalogue and remember all the stuff I do and why I do it 2. to get better at freeform/article writing and 3. because the urge to continuously document and share so much about myself that took hold when I was a child and once manifested in the form of YouTube vlogs has not gone away and it needs somewhere to go.
+This September I turned 22 and moved across the world!
+These are as good occassions as any for the inaugural newsletter.
+I am doing this for a few reasons: 1. to catalogue and remember all the stuff I do and why I do it 2. to get better at long(ish)form writing and 3. because the urge to continuously document and share so much about myself that took hold when I was a child has not gone away, it needs somewhere to go, and YouTube vlogs just aren't cutting it anymore.
 I can not control this I am merely the messenger.
 Anyways:

 Books

 Good month for books!
-Being in a new place is lonely so far and I have been filling the time by reading lotss.... like childhood levels of escapism, reading under the dinner table, running out of class to find somewhere to sit down and go for the next two hours.
-I have perhaps finally achieved my goal of getting back into reading ??!?!?
+Being in a new place has been a bit lonely so far and I have been filling the time by reading lotss.... childhood levels of escapism, reading under the dinner table, running out of class to find somewhere to sit down and go for the next two hours etc. I have perhaps finally achieved my goal of getting back into reading ??!?!?
 But at what cost...

 Just Kids - Patti Smith

-Devoured this in my few days at home so I could send it to Ash before going to Ireland.
+Picked this up after being reminded of Patti Smith's existence by Please Kill Me (which is sooo interesting but a very hard book to pick up after setting down for a while.
+Currently still unfinished).
 So many of my friends just moved to New York in pursuit of artistry of some kind.
 This book made me think about them and myself and the persistence of connection and friendship and love in the face of the impossibility of it all!!!
-Tried to listen to some Patti Smith after reading and it didn't really do it for me, but, her writing is beautiful and I am enamored by the thoughtful documentation of that moment in time in New York, even if it is just from her specific lens.
+Tried to listen to some of her music after reading and it didn't really do it for me, but, her writing is beautiful and I am enamored by the thoughtful documentation of that moment in time in New York, even if it is just from her specific lens.
 Something so beautiful about the many people who make up a scene and all of their individual recollections coming together to form a larger ecosystem of stories and names that become legends and legends that are just people.
-I need to get a copy of Please Kill Me.
+Also, the love of art for art's sake, the intrinsic feeling of being an artist, and pursuing that in different forms until you eventually zero in on what you're meant to be doing.
+I identified with that a lot!

 Sunburn - Chloe Michelle Howarth